 - 1 pound dried fusilli pasta

-- 1 medium zucchini, sliced into half-moons
+- 1 medium zucchini sliced into half-moons

-- 1 medium yellow squash, sliced into half-moons
+- 1 medium yellow squash sliced into half-moons

 - 2 cups cherry tomatoes

-- 3 ears corn
+- 2 ears fresh sweet corn

 - 3 tablespoons olive oil

-- 2 teaspoons kosher salt, divided
+- 2 teaspoons kosher salt divided

-- ½ cup fresh pesto*
+- ½ cup pesto*

 Instructions

-- Preheat oven to 425 degrees F. Heat a grill or grill pan to medium heat.
+- Preheat oven to 425 degrees F.

 - Bring a large pot of water to a boil and salt it heavily.
 Cook the fusilli according to package directions, until it’s al dente.

-- Toss the zucchini, squash, and cherry tomatoes with 2 tablespoons of olive oil and half the salt and pepper.
+- Toss the zucchini, squash, cherry tomatoes, and corn with the olive oil and half the salt and pepper.
 Place them flat on a baking sheet and bake for 15 to 20 minutes or until the tomatoes have slightly burst.
+Cut the corn kernels off the cob.